 Michael Daneker concentrates his practice on environmental law and toxic tort litigation.
-Mr. Daneker defends federal and state enforcement actions, citizen action suits, CERCLA litigation, Clean Water Act litigation, and natural resource damage claims related to complex contaminated sites.
-He also serves as primary defense counsel in class action and mass joinder toxic tort lawsuits around the United States, including personal injury, medical monitoring, and property damage actions.
+Mr. Daneker serves as primary defense counsel in class action and mass joinder toxic tort lawsuits around the United States, including personal injury, medical monitoring, and property damage actions.
+He also defends federal and state enforcement actions, citizen action suits, CERCLA litigation, Clean Water Act litigation, and natural resource damage claims related to complex contaminated sites.

 Mr. Daneker also serves as Co-Managing Partner of the firm.

-Mr. Daneker is recognized by both Chambers and the Legal 500 USA for his environmental practice and has appeared in several nationally prominent matters including the Deepwater Horizon oil spill in the Gulf of Mexico, New Jersey chrome litigation, and several high profile toxic tort matters.
-Mr. Daneker also serves as outside national coordinating environmental counsel for Honeywell International Inc. and for Whirlpool Corporation.
+Mr. Daneker is recognized by both Chambers and the Legal 500 USA and has appeared in nationally prominent matters including PFAS toxic tort litigation, the Deepwater Horizon oil spill in the Gulf of Mexico, New Jersey chrome litigation, and other high profile toxic tort matters.

-Mr. Daneker's work often includes not only defending litigation, but also working with the client to develop a long-term strategy for contaminated site resolution, including remedy selection, natural resource damage mitigation, insurance or other risk transfer mechanisms, and brownfields redevelopment.
+Mr. Daneker's work often includes both defending litigation and working with the client to develop a long-term strategy for contaminated site resolution, including remedy selection, natural resource damage mitigation, risk transfer mechanisms, and brownfields redevelopment.
 He often works closely with the client's engineers, technical experts, and public and community affairs personnel to develop a comprehensive litigation, regulatory, political, and scientific solution to the site.

 - Honeywell, as primary litigation counsel in numerous lawsuits related to more than 130 chromium contaminated sites in New Jersey.